christiansmith/OAuth2Server/README.md

 * *Promote the project* and help us find more early users by blogging, tweeting, +1-ing, starring, gossiping and anything else you think might help.

-## Sponsorship
+## Sponsorship & Consulting

-Accelerate development of features you need by sponsoring the project.
+Accelerate development of features you need by sponsoring the project, or get help integrating OAuth2Server into your architecture.
 Contact Christian Smith for more information (smith at anvil dot io).

 ## Related Projects

 * [OAuth2Resource](https://github.com/christiansmith/OAuth2Resource) provides Express middleware for authorizing access to resource servers protected by OAuth2Server.
 * [OAuth2Admin](https://github.com/christiansmith/OAuth2Admin) is a standalone AngularJS application for administration of a running OAuth2Server instance.
-* [Modinha](https://github.com/christiansmith/Modinha) Schema-based data modeling with swappable storage adapters.
+* [Modinha](https://github.com/christiansmith/Modinha) Schema-based data modeling.
 Extracted from OAuth2Server

 ## Acknowledgements